-The educational institutions in the Philippines use a different grading system than other countries.
+College Grade Equivalent is one of the grading educational institutions in the Philippines use.
 The grades the students earn in college are equivalent to those in other countries worldwide.

 All the countries worldwide have grade conversion systems that enable students to know their scores while accessing their academic progress to apply for admissions globally.